How to understand the Profit and Loss Statement and why it’s confusing

-No too complex after all, eh?
+Not too complex after all, eh?
 Let’s look at the reports:

 On the cash flow forecast I can see the £500 I’m putting into the investment each month, until the final month when I receive £2250 from the sale of the investment.

 What I don’t see here on the cash flow is the value of my investments increasing by £50 a month – as no cash changes hands – my investments just increase in value.
-This means that the origin of the £2,250 isn’t totally clear to me – I need information from the P&L to complete the picture.
+This means that the origin of the £2,250 in this report isn’t totally clear to me – I need information from the P&L to complete the picture.

 On the P&L the picture is totally different.

 I can see the growth – the profit I have made on my investment of £50 a month.
 But noticeably missing is the cash going into the investment itself!
 And what about the great pot of cash I get in September for selling the investment – why isn’t this on the P&L?
 Surely I made a lot of money… right?

 Wrong!
 I only profited by £250 from my investment.
 The £50 the investment grows by each month is the only change the P&L registers.
 So why doesn’t it show my purchase of the investment each month, or the sale amount?

 When I purchase something I pay for it in cash.
 But if the thing I purchase has a value equal to the cash I paid for it, then I haven’t gained anything.
 I’ve just switched what I have from being ‘cash’ to being an ‘investment’.
 Likewise, when I sell my investment I receive a lot of cash, but the only profit I make, if any, will be on the increased value of the investment.
 I don’t suffer a ‘loss’ from selling the investment either, because I gain cash equal to the value of the investment (and slightly higher in this case, resulting in £250 profit).